gargsaar/singlepage_website_ni/_posts/2020-06-05-python-underscores-and-dunders-demystified.markdown

 >>> guest.name
 'Bond, James'
 >>> guest.__address
+AttributeError:
-AttributeError:"'Pubber' object has no attribute '__address'"
+"'Pubber' object has no attribute '__address'"
 ```

 Don'r worry you can still access it:

 ```
 >>> guest._Pubber__address
 'Mars'
 ```

 Does name mangling also apply to method names?
 It sure does, try it out!

 Now this is going to surprise you:

 ```
 _Pubber__address = 'Mars' #global variable
 Class Pubber:
    def address(self):
        return __address
 ```

 ```
 >>> Pubber.address()
 'Mars'
 ```

 Hoohoo! _Pubber__address was declared as a global variable, but when declared inside the context of a class, I was able to reference it as it.
 All because of name mangling.

 4. ### Leading and Trailing Dunders:**\_\_var\_\_**

-Names that have both leading and trailing double underscores are reserved for special use in the language, and are sometimes referred to as magic methods, things like __init__ for object constructors, or __call__ to make objectscallable.
+Names that have both leading and trailing double underscores are reserved for special use in the language, and are sometimes referred to as magic methods, things like **init** for object constructors, or **call** to make objects
+callable.

-Python doesn't prohibit you from using names that start and end with double underscores in your own programs, but it is advised to avoid as it may collide with future changes to the Python language.
+Python doesn't prohibit you from using names that start and end with double underscores in your own
+programs, but it is advised to avoid as it may collide with future changes to the Python language.

+There are close to 100 built-in Dunders in Python.

 5. ### Single Underscore:**_**